 - Psychology of Language Learning and Teaching

 - Technology, Language, and Communication

-The modules are taught in Michaelmas and Hilary terms, and students prepare and write a 15,000-word dissertation in Trinity term and the long vacation (April-August).
+The modules are taught in Michaelmas and Hilary terms, and students prepare and write a 15,000-word dissertation which is due on the 31st of August.

-Read our Frequently Asked Questions on the M.Phil. in English Language Teaching and related M.Phil. programmes.
+Read our Frequently Asked Questions on the M.Phil. in ELT and related M.Phil. programmes.